 Now that you’ve learned how to precisely plot any location on a map with custom geocoding, in the next section you’ll learn how to replace tableau.

 Replacing tableau’s standard maps

-Tableau maps visualization are special scatter plots that use map images for backgrounds and special measures (longitude and latitude) to plot marks on the map.
+Tableau maps visualization is special scatter plots that use map images for backgrounds and special measures (longitude and latitude) to plot marks on the map.
 This implies that you can replace Tableau’s standard map images with other image files.